steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 The EDA is running on a Cloud-native platform developed and maintained by the platform team (see also: [this section](#a-cloud-native-platform-as-a-basis-for-the-development)).
 The platform reduces the complexity to the stream-aligned product teams and helps them to concentrate on implementing business applications upon it.
 The foundational capabilities, basic frameworks, and "experiences"/best practices of the platform work well in our business context.
-At the moment, two DevOps/Site Reliability Engineers—and a authentication and authorization expert are maintaining the platform and serving ca. eight+ developers—I would say a small but agile and powerful team in total ;-).
+At the moment, two DevOps/Site Reliability Engineers and an expert for authentication and authorization services are maintaining the platform and serving ca. eight+ developers—overall, I would say a small but agile, powerful, and cost-effective team in total.

 Essentially, this is our way to build and run business applications for delivering car services to you: MVP, MVA, EDA, and a powerful platform.